fosscit/SayTime-meterologist/README.md

 # How to Use

 1. **Installation:** Download and install the extension zip file and add it to your extensions.
-In site settings of this extension give microphone access.
+In site settings of this extension permit microphone access.
-2. **Activation:** Click on the extension icon or use the defined keyboard shortcut to start the speech recognition feature.
+3. **Activation:** Click on the extension icon or use the defined keyboard shortcut to start the speech recognition feature.
-3. **Speak:** Once activated, speak the name of the place to fetch its weather and time details.
+4. **Speak:** Once activated, speak the name of the place to fetch its weather and time details.
-4. **Enjoy:** Instantly view the retrieved data in an easy-to-understand format.
+5. **Enjoy:** Instantly view the retrieved data in an easy-to-understand format.

 ## Technologies Used